hlennon/LCTMtools/README.md

 A special thank you to Charlotte Watson for testing.

 ### Contributing
-I’m happy to receive bug reports, suggestions, questions, and (most of all) contributions to fix problems and add features.
-I prefer you use the Github issues system over trying to reach out to me in other ways.
-Pull requests for contributions are encouraged.
+Please note this R package is no longer maintained.
+The R package is open.
+Fork requests for contributions are encouraged.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.